pathfindertools/cryptoEconLab/content/pages/index.md

           identifying potential risks, and identifying opportunities for growth.
           Ultimately, these assessments are used to help determine whether the project is worth investing in or not.
-      - image:
-          src: /uploads/atom.svg
-        headline: Marketing & Educational Material
-        text: >
-          Promote a company, product, token or service.
-Through articles, whitepapers, long-form reports, podcasts, and video materials.
-As well as promoting messaging and content through our social channels and research seminars (CryptoEconDays).

-          Educational material is designed to teach about crypto subjects or topics.
-Creating lectures, seminars, and web-based content like online courses, tutorials, and webinars.
     _template: tailwindCards
   - style:
       alignment: flex-col-reverse items-center gap-6